• 2 Bedrooms / 1 bathroom

 • Taxes: Town/Co. $1,611; School $2,538

-The current owners purchased the cabin and garage in 2011, and oversaw a stylish gut renovation and many other improvements since then.
+The current owners purchased the cabin and adjacent structure in 2011, and oversaw a gut renovation which built two large artist/office studios, as well as improvements to all of the house's core functionalities.
 Although a relatively small footprint, the organic layout inside makes it feel spacious and airy.
 The front door is flanked on the left by the bathroom and a small closet with a stacked washer and dryer, and to the right is a medium-sized bedroom.
 Along that same line of the back wall of the house is the second bedroom.
 The living/dining space is anchored by a wood stove, and the ceiling is opened up to full gabled height, with skylights added for maximum light.
-Above the middle bedroom, the owners have carved a sweet sleep loft, accessed by a library ladder.
+Above both bedrooms is a sweet sleeping/guest loft, accessed by a custom built ladder.

-The kitchen is minimalist - white, wood and glass - with a side door that leads out to the grill.
-Behind the kitchen is a bonus room added in 2011 - a large work studio that could easily convert into another living room or a master bedroom.
-There’s enough room in this space to add another bath.
+The kitchen is minimalist - white, wood and glass - with a side door that leads out to the deck space.
+Behind the kitchen is a bonus studio room added in 2014 - which could easily convert into another living room or a master bedroom.
+There’s also enough room in this space to add another bath.

-In 2014, the house was re-clad in a cedar-stained rough-sawn pine, and at the same time, its oversized deck was refinished and outfitted with a new railing.
+In 2014, the house was re-clad in a cedar-stained rough-sawn pine, and at the same time, its oversized deck was rebuilt and outfitted with a modern railing installation.
 The cedar color gives the house a nice pop, but still blends naturally into the wood’s seasonal palette.
-The garage studio is painted a neutral gray.
+The adjacent studio structure is painted a neutral gray and clad with a the same metal roofing as the cabin.

-All systems have been upgraded since 2011, some as early as last year, and include new plumbing, upgraded electrical, new roof, new water heater, spray foam insulation top and bottom, plus added site drainage all around the house and a fully vapor-lined crawlspace.
-Note this is a Seasonal cabin as it doesn’t have a heating system, the owners have maintained the property as both year-around as well as 3-season.
-Currently a Jotul wood stove is used for heating in winter; and the plumbing system has been designed for quick and easy winterization if new owners plan to use the cabin as a second home particularly during winter months.
-Additionally, an electric heat pump system would be an ideal addition as there is both ample wall space in the second bedroom and electric panel capacity.
+All systems have been upgraded since 2011, some as early as last year, and include new plumbing, new well pump, upgraded electrical, new metal roofing, new water heater and water tank, spray foam insulation top and bottom, plus added site drainage all around the house and a fully vapor-lined crawlspace.
+While this seasonal cabin relies on a newly installed Jotul wood stove a primary heat source, the owners have maintained the property as both year-around as well as 3-season.
+To this point, the plumbing system has been designed for quick and easy winter vacancy if new owners plan to use the cabin as a second home, allowing for simple draining of the pipes.
+Additionally, an electric heat pump system would be an ideal addition as there is both ample wall space in the second bedroom as well as electric panel capacity.

-Smallwood itself has two optional memberships available: The Lake (non-motor) allows boat parking and beach access for $150 year, and the house comes with a vintage canoe docked the lake.
+Smallwood itself has two optional memberships available: The Lake (non-motor) allows boat parking and beach access for $150 year, and the house comes with a vintage canoe docked lakeside.
 The Club at Smallwood offers a heated pool and clubhouse membership for $325 per adult (kids under 12 are free).
 Bethel Woods Performing Arts Center is 5 minutes away.
-The river towns of Narrowsburg and Callicoon are each a 25 minute drive.
+The river towns of Narrowsburg and Callicoon are each a 25 minute drive featuring burgeoning restaurant and cultural scenes.